usefulalgorithm/usefulalgorithm/README.md

 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _smallest things_, by Memotone
 - _private music_, by Deftones
-- _Crack the Skye_, by Mastodon
-- _Alfredo 2_, by Freddie Gibbs, The Alchemist

 </details>